The Top 5 Royal Tiara Rules You’ve Never Heard Of

 Even Princess Diana dabbled with the nostalgic style, transforming Queen Mary’s natural diamond and emerald choker into a headband during her Royal tour of Australia in 1985.

-However, the decision to wear a historic headpiece is governed less by marital status alone and more by the event’s dress code.
+While the decision to wear a historic headpiece can be governed by marital status, an event’s dress code ultimately decides whether a historic headpiece gets its moment.
 They are typically reserved for white-tie or full-dress events, where orders, sashes, and formal gowns are required.
-Even then, the choice of tiara is carefully considered, taking into account the scale of the occasion, the wearer’s rank, and the formality of the setting.
+Even then, the choice of a tiara is carefully considered, taking into account the scale of the occasion, the wearer’s rank, and the formality of the setting.
 More subdued engagements may call for minimal jewelry—or none at all—reinforcing that these lavish headpieces are symbols of ceremony rather than everyday adornment.

 A tiara or crown cannot traditionally be worn before 5 p.m., as diamond headwear is reserved for formal evening attire.
-This long-standing rule dates back to court etiquette, when jewels of this caliber were considered inappropriate for daytime wear.
+This long-standing rule dates back to court etiquette, when diamond headwear was once considered far too extravagant for daylight and better suited to candlelight and ceremony.
 The only exceptions occur during major ceremonial occasions—such as royal weddings, coronations, or jubilees—when protocol allows tiaras to be worn earlier in the day due to the event’s significance and formal dress code.
 Outside of these rare moments, tiaras remain strictly an after-dark adornment, reserved for state banquets, diplomatic receptions, and white-tie affairs.